TippyLion28/PyFlyff/README.md

 # Disclaimer

 As you can see, I added bot like features to my Client.
-They are simple, yet, very convenient tools to make the grind a bit more bearable, but keep in mind that using automation is illegal and you might get banned for it.
+They are simple, yet, very convenient tools to make the grind a bit more bearable, but keep in mind that using automation is against the rules and you might get banned for it.
 The Mini Ftool generate a random wait time for every repeatable action, but this does not prevent from a GM to identify that you are in fact botting, so try to not abuse it, you have been very much warned.

 And no, I won't make a fully functional Ftool in my client, this takes time to make (something I don't have much) and to debug, and will just encourage botting, and I don't want that.
 Be happy that You can spam one key and send one key to your alt.
 Just try to play the game "fair".